 Behind the Campaign.

-The International Space Centre at The University of Western Australia is leading a grassroots, cross-sector campaign to support our Government negotiate a human spaceflight mission to help anchor Australia to the global space economy.
-The campaign is led by Larissa Wiese, Deputy Director at the International Space Centre, with critical support provided by Professor Danail Obreschkow (Director of the ISC, ARC Future Fellow), Anntonette Dailey (Director SIAA, CEO Aviation/Aerospace Australia), Lisa Vitaris MBA GAICD (Former CEO SIAA and Director International Astronautical Congress 2025) and Dr Megan Clark AC (Chancellor Monash University, Former Head of the Australian Space Agency, Former CEO CSIRO).
+The International Space Centre at The University of Western Australia is leading a grassroots, cross-sector campaign to support our Government in negotiating a human spaceflight mission that would help anchor Australia to the global space economy.
+The campaign is led by Larissa Wiese, Deputy Director at the International Space Centre, with critical support from Professor Danail Obreschkow (Director of the ISC, ARC Future Fellow), Anntonette Dailey (Director SIAA, CEO Aviation/Aerospace Australia), Lisa Vitaris MBA GAICD CompIEAust EngExec (Founder and CEO, Indo-Pacific Space and former Interim CEO, Space Industry Association of Australia and Director, International Astronautical Congress 2025) and Dr Megan Clark AC (Chancellor Monash University, Former Head of the Australian Space Agency, Former CEO CSIRO).
+The team is backed by the ISC's Administration Officer, Jessika Anderson, and Dr Catherine Wheller as Communications Lead.

-In October 2025, Wiese presented a Federal Advocacy proposal to the Board of the International Space Centre at UWA, which was endorsed with the backing of UWA Deputy Vice-Chancellor (Research), Professor Anna Nowak, and ISC Director, Professor Danail Obreschkow.
+In October 2025, Wiese presented a Federal Advocacy proposal to the Board of the International Space Centre at UWA.
+It was endorsed with the backing of UWA Deputy Vice-Chancellor (Research), Professor Anna Nowak, and ISC Director, Professor Danail Obreschkow.
+That approval allowed a small national advocacy group to form.
+At the same time, similar momentum was building independently in other parts of the country.
+Individuals and organisations in different states were reaching the same conclusion and had already begun acting on it.

-The first activity was to demonstrate to Government that strong business and public support for this mission existed.
-The team began collecting letters of support from across Australia.
-Enthusiastic letters were provided from universities, space organisations and businesses, astronauts, industry associations, chief scientists, STEM organisations and senior political figures from across the country, reflecting rare cross-sector alignment around the strategic importance of space.
-This activity began the wider conversation.
-Other individuals began working quietly (and loudly) in the background, including the inimitable Dr Megan Clark AC: “Space Agent Number 1”.
+Our first task was to show Government that strong business and public support for the mission already existed.
+The team began collecting letters of support from across Australia, and they came in from universities, space organisations and businesses, astronauts, industry associations, chief scientists, STEM organisations and senior political figures nationwide.
+The breadth of that support, cutting across sectors that rarely align so clearly, helped kick off a wider public conversation.
+Others were working away in the background too, none more notably than Dr Megan Clark AC, known affectionately - and officially - as "Space Agent Number 1," due to her being the inaugural Head of the Australian Space Agency.

-As ESA made its way through the March Council meetings in Switzerland, the team in Australia were invited to speak with representatives from the cross-bench, the Shadow Ministry, and the Ministry.
-This was a whole of Government approach, and support has come from all sides of the political spectrum.
+As ESA worked through its March Council meetings in Switzerland, the Australian team was invited to brief representatives from the cross-bench, the Shadow Ministry and the Ministry.
+It became a genuinely whole-of-government conversation, with support coming from all sides of the political spectrum.

 Latest updates on the campaign are available here.